cybersamx/go-recipes/validation/README.md

 # Validation

-The [validator package](https://github.com/go-playground/validator) provides validation against a variable value or against the values of the fields in a struct by declaring a "tag" that instruct the engine how we want to validate the value using some of the built-in rules.
+The [validator package](https://github.com/go-playground/validator) provides validation against a variable value or against the values of the fields in a struct by declaring a "tag" that instruct the engine how we want to validate the value using some built-in rules.
 This recipe shows how we can use this package to perform value validation.

 There are 2 parts in this recipe.